cyriljazra/cyriljazra.github.io/_posts/2020-06-02-Mergesort.markdown

     mergesort(A, q+1, r)
     merge(A, p, q, r)
   {% endhighlight %}
+  Hence, we find the middle index q, and use it as the last index of the first half of the array.
+  <br/> <br/>
   Now you might ask, how can you divide this unsorted array into 2 sorted array?
 Well, the answer is that right away, you can't.
-This is why you divide the array into two "unsorted" sub-arrays and apply mergesort to each of these two sub-arrays.
+You are actually dividing the array into two "unsorted" sub-arrays and applying mergesort to each of these two sub-arrays.

   Hence, you divide each of the two sub-arrays again.
 You keep doing that until you are left with only arrays of length 1.
 The process looks like this:
   <br>